 Recommended: How Much Does Insurance Go Up After an Accident?

 How long a typical car battery lasts depends on how often you drive or charge it, how old the battery is, the type of battery, and more.
 A new car battery should last about four years on average.
 The cost of a new battery can be as little as $100 if you replace it yourself.
 Otherwise, a mechanic may charge you up to $500.
 Keeping your battery free of corrosion may extend its life.

 To protect your investment, SoFi can help you compare auto insurance rates from top insurers easily and quickly.
-We’ve partnered with Gabi to bring you a true comparison insurance shopping experience, using the right blend of technology and human interaction.
+We’ve partnered with Experian to bring you a true comparison insurance shopping experience, using the right blend of technology and human interaction.

 How long does a car battery last without charging?